hapax/hapax.github.io/assets/chuzenji.md

 #### Old stuff

+The hotel is flanked by two apparently incongruous figures: a stone toad and a wooden owl.
 In the light of another time, I imagine our daytrippers staying here: otouto finds a small wooden plane in the souvenir store; Otousan relishing his Kobe beef; oneesan bored by the whole affair.